tcainne/Next-big-AI-challenge-contest/README.md

 # Why this contest ?

-#Try it with a ready to use PHP script
+# Try it with a ready to use PHP script

-#How to get your API key
+# How to get your API key

-#Two APIs ?
+# Two APIs ?

-#The game API
+# The game API
+Game API documentation is available here : https://documenter.getpostman.com/view/5715617/RzfmE6b9

-#fight API
+# fight API